 Emergency as SMSmessages to 112

-Please make sure that your text message includes
+Please make sure that the first text message includes

 Do not contact the emergency number in vain